andreic-ensemble/doctest/documentation/module1/module1-sub1/module1-sub1.md

 >[!note]
 >The backend servers must be configured for replication/mirroring.
 Please check the vendor documentation for assistance with configuring replication for your backends.
 > an other line
-> My favorite search engine is [Duck Duck Go](https://duckduckgo.com).
+> My favorite search engine is [Duck Duck Go](https://duckduckgo.com). <br/>
 > last line

->[!info]
+>>>[!info]
->The backend servers must be configured for replication/mirroring.
-Please check the vendor documentation for assistance with configuring replication for your backends.
+The backend servers must be configured for replication/mirroring.
+Please check the vendor documentation for assistance with configuring replication for your backends. an other line
-> an other line
+My favorite search engine is [Duck Duck Go](https://duckduckgo.com).
-> My favorite search engine is [Duck Duck Go](https://duckduckgo.com).
+>>>
 >[!warning]
 >The backend servers must be configured for replication/mirroring.
 Please check the vendor documentation for assistance with configuring replication for your backends.
 > an other line